 Now your ring knows if you're in a bad mood because of hormones 😤

 Finally, a technological excuse to justify that day when everything seems wrong: your ring will confirm it.
-The new feature will notify you that you are in the luteal phase and that perhaps it's not the time to argue with your partner about leaving the toilet seat up.
-Or, if you're a man, you can blame your own hormones for your bad mood without needing a menstrual cycle.
+The new feature will notify you that you are in the luteal phase and that maybe it's not the time to argue with your partner about leaving the toilet seat up.
+Or, if you are a man, you can blame your own hormones for your bad mood without needing a menstrual cycle.
 Of course, the ring won't tell you if the anger is hormonal or because you've run out of coffee.